Complete Guide to Fat Transfer Surgery: Techniques, Results, and Cost

 By the third week most people feel like they're starting to look more like themselves, and the final results begin to be revealed.
 Once the swelling completely recedes, you'll be able to fully appreciate the changes made to your face, body, or hands.
-Keep in mind, sometimes swelling can persist for as long as 5+ weeks.
+But keep in mind that sometimes swelling will persist for five or more weeks.

 In the end, you can expect a softer, fuller appearance in the areas where the fat was transferred, leaving you looking refreshed and rejuvenated.
 Many people will also notice an improvement to their skin texture.
-A fat transfer before and after can be quite impressive.
-Results can be quite long-lived, usually lasting years.
+Fat transfer before and after pictures can be quite impressive.
+Results have good longevity, usually lasting years.

-One of the main concerns patients have for their results is the problem of fat re-absorption.
-Due to natural processes inside your body, much of the fat that is re-injected can be absorbed by your body, robbing the treated area of volume.
+One of the main concerns patients have about their results is the problem of fat re-absorption.
+Due to natural processes much of the fat that is re-injected will be absorbed by your body, robbing the treated area of volume.

 - Be mindful of how you sleep

 For the same reasons you shouldn't squeeze your new fat graft into tight clothing, you shouldn't sleep with your weight on the graft for at least two months.

 For facial fat transfers you should ideally sleep on your back, keeping your face out of the pillow.
 Breast augmentation patients should sleep on their backs as well.
 Buttock augmentation patients, on the other hand, should sleep facing down to keep weight off their backside.

 Your transferred fat needs to make a connection with your body's blood supply in order to take hold in its new location and flourish.
 Smoking prevents that from happening.
 Cigarettes affect the flow of oxygen and nutrients through the bloodstream, effectively crippling your body's ability to heal.

 For newly transferred fat, this means certain death.